hackclub/hackclub/workshops/shared_clipboard/README.md

 - A Windows, macOS or Linux computer (you *could* also use Termux on an Android device but that might be hard)
 - **Basic Go knowledge** (Get it from the official tour at [tour.golang.org](https://tour.golang.org) or from this ***excellent*** resource - [gobyexample.com](https://gobyexample.com))

+*Note: unlike most workshops, this workshop will require you to download things and use a local development environment.
+Make sure you have access to a computer that allows you to do these things (most school-issued computers don't, sadly).
+This workshop is not recommended for beginners.*

 ![End of list.](https://media.giphy.com/media/j529ybb5ZxD9rLFi8a/giphy.gif)

 ## Setup

 - Install the Go programming language so we can write our program.
    - Head over to [golang.org/doc/install](https://golang.org/doc/install) to install Go
 - Install clipboard utilities so we can control the clipboard from code

 (Just skip to instructions for your OS)